 The Company measures and recognizes share-based compensation expense, for both employee and director option awards, based on the grant date fair value of the awards.
-The Company calculates the fair value of restricted share unit awards based on the grant date fair value of the underlying ordinary shares.
+The Company calculates the fair value of awards based on the grant date fair value of the underlying ordinary shares.
 The Company determines the fair value of share-based awards granted to non-employees as either the fair value of the consideration received or the fair value of the equity instruments issued, whichever is more reliably measurable.
 Equity instruments issued to non-employees as consideration for goods or services received by the Company have been accounted for based on the fair value of the equity instruments issued.
 The Company recognizes share-based compensation expense on a straight-line basis over the requisite service period of the awards, which is generally the vesting period.
 The Company accounts for forfeitures as they occur.

-The Company classifies share-based compensation expense in its consolidated statements of operations and comprehensive loss in the same manner in which the award recipient's service payments are classified.
+The Company classifies share-based compensation expense in its consolidated statements of operations and comprehensive loss in the same manner in which the award recipient's compensation costs are classified or in which the award recipient's service payments are classified.